Geoffrey Cain: Samsung Rising

-Samsung Rising

-Cain has written a book, Samsung Rising, due out from Crown.
-The book charts the rise of Samsung and its influence on global technology industries and South Korea's politics and culture.
+In 2020, Cain authored the book, Samsung Rising, published by Crown.
+The book is about the rise of Samsung and its influence on global technology industries and South Korea's politics and culture.
 This became more topical following the arrest and sentencing of Lee Jae-yong at Samsung.
 Cain argues Samsung's alleged influence and power can be seen when Lee walked free and received a suspended sentence.

-According to The Financial Times, Geoffrey Cain does his material proud [and] marshals [it] around episodes and milestones.
+According to The Financial Times, Geoffrey Cain does his material proud and marshals it around episodes and milestones.
 This allows for a few cliffhanger chapter endings, while also enabling the characters’ foibles to shine through.

 The Perfect Police State

 Cain wrote and released the book, The Perfect Police State: An Undercover Odyssey into China's Terrifying Surveillance Dystopia of the Future, in 2022.
-According to a Kirkus starred review, the book is “A prescient, alarming work on the overreach of technology and state power.”
+According to Kirkus Reviews, the book is “A prescient, alarming work on the overreach of technology and state power.”

+The book received the Overseas Press Club’s Cornelius Ryan Award and was also recognized as NPR’s Book of the Day in 2022.